Bone density scan

 Precautions and Contraindications

-Interaction with Other Treatments
+Interactions with Other Treatments

-This examination does not directly interact with medications or surgeries, but the results influence subsequent treatment choices.
+This examination does not directly interact with medications or surgeries, but results influence subsequent treatment choices.
 For example, a T-score below -2.5 may lead to prescriptions of bisphosphonates or selective estrogen receptor modulators.

-Treatment Effects and Evidence
+Treatment Efficacy and Evidence

 Alternatives